 Additionally, we can show that \emph{any} polynomial functor $p$ can be quotiented to a corresponding univalent polynomial, using a familiar construct from the theory of categories in HoTT -- the \emph{Rezk Completion.} \cite{ahrens2015univalent}

-We obtain the Rezk completion of $p$ as the image factorization in $\mathbf{Poly^{Cart}}$ of the classifying Cartesian morphism $p \to u_i$ from $p$ to a univalent polynomial $u_i$\footnote{where the existence of such a classifying map follows from the fact previously mentioned in \S\ref{sec:polyuniv} that the ambient type theory having enough univalent families is equivalent to the existence of a \emph{terminal family} in $\mathbf{Poly^{Cart}}$, i.e. a family of polynomials $\{u_i\}_{i \in I}$ such that every other polynomial $p$ has a unique Cartesian morphism to some $u_i$.} Then, since $\mathsf{Rezk}(p)$ is a subobject of a subterminal object in $\mathbf{Poly^{Cart}}$, it follows that it is itself also subterminal in $\mathbf{Poly^{Cart}}$.
+We obtain the Rezk completion of $p$ as the image factorization in $\mathbf{Poly^{Cart}}$ of the classifying Cartesian morphism $p \to u_i$ from $p$ to a univalent polynomial $u_i$\footnote{where the existence of such a classifying map follows from the assumption previously mentioned in \S\ref{sec:polyuniv} that the ambient type theory has univalent families, which is equivalent to the existence of a \emph{terminal family} in $\mathbf{Poly^{Cart}}$, i.e. a family of polynomials $\{u_i\}_{i \in I}$ such that every other polynomial $p$ has a unique Cartesian morphism to some $u_i$.} Then, since $\mathsf{Rezk}(p)$ is a subobject of a subterminal object in $\mathbf{Poly^{Cart}}$, it follows that it is itself also subterminal in $\mathbf{Poly^{Cart}}$.

-\begin{example} The polynomial functor determined by the function $\left( (m,n) \mapsto n \right) : \{ m < n \in \mathbb{N} \} \to \mathbb{N}$ is This polynomial isn't univalent, because $\mathbb{N}$ is a set, whereas the types $\{m \in \mathbb{N} \mid m < n\}$ form a groupoid.
+\begin{example} The polynomial functor determined by the function $\left( (m,n) \mapsto n \right) : \{ m < n \in \mathbb{N} \} \to \mathbb{N}$ is This polynomial isn't univalent, because $\mathbb{N}$ is a set (i.e. there is at most one path/identity between any two elements of $\mathbb{N}$), whereas the types $\{m \in \mathbb{N} \mid m < n\}$ form a groupoid (in general, there are $n!$ automorphisms of the path $\{m \in \mathbb{N} \mid m < n\}$, corresponding to permutations of finite sets).
 However, we can upgrade this to a univalent polynomial using the Rezk completion.
 If we write out an explicit description of $\mathsf{Rezk}(\mathsf{List})$, we see that it is the subuniverse of types $X$ that are merely equivalent to some finite type $\{m \in \mathbb{N} \mid m < n\}$.